saberland/saber/website/pages/docs/index.md

 And then just run `saber` and go to `http://localhost:3000`.

 You can also use Saber's [Node APIs](/docs/node-apis.html) to add pages from anywhere, e.g. REST/GraphQL API.

+[^1]: Currently only Vue is officially supported.
+[^2]: This means the same code is used for both generating static HTML at compile time and for client interactions in browser.